 On August 17, 2020, we announced the appointment of John McKenzie as Chief Executive Officer of TMX Group.
 Following the retirement of former Chief Executive Officer Lou Eccleston on January 10, 2020, Mr. McKenzie served as interim Chief Executive Officer in addition to his role as Chief Financial Officer until his appointment as Chief Executive Officer.
-On August 17, 2020, Frank Di Liso, Vice President, Corporate Finance and Administration, was named Interim Chief Financial Officer until a successor to John McKenzie is appointed.
+Frank Di Liso, Vice President, Corporate Finance and Administration, served as Interim Chief Financial Officer from August 17, 2020 until David Arnold was appointed Chief Financial Officer of TMX Group effective June 1, 2021.